 The attack is something that’s worth paying attention to, especially if you’ve used a guitar pick to strum your chords, play your leads, or perhaps both.
 The attack is less important to pay attention to, I find, when using your fingers because finger attack tends to be much smoother and gentler.

 In general, I find that the pick attack tends to lie somewhere between 500Hz and 800Hz, although, it’s hard to say exactly where it is considering it seems to contain a little bit of all of the frequencies.
 I think a better way of thinking about it, is just to consider the pick attack when EQing, and if it’s too intrusive, do an EQ sweep to find out where the harshest pick attack sounds are coming from.

-It’s not always easy to find where certain sounds are coming from in the frequency range, but certain plugins like the FabFilter Pro-Q 3 EQ (on Plugin Boutique) actually allow you to solo certain bands so you can isolate the pick attack if you wanted too.
+It’s not always easy to find where certain sounds are coming from in the frequency range, but certain plugins like the FabFilter Pro-Q 3 EQ – which comes as part of their mastering bundle (on Plugin Boutique) – actually allow you to solo certain bands so you can isolate the pick attack if you wanted too.
 And that’s pretty much it for EQing nylon string guitars, but there are a few more things I want to explore in the sub-section below.